 - 2 allspice berries

-- 1⅓ l hot vegetable stock or according to preference
+- 8 cups (1.9 l) hot vegetable stock or according to preference

 Instructions

-- In a large pot heat the oil, add the onion, garlic, celery, bay leaf and allspice berries and cook over a medium heat for 3 minutes stirring often.
+- Make soup base: Heat the oil, add the onion, garlic, leek, bay leaf and allspice berries and cook gently for 3 minutes stirring often.

 Notes

-- Preparation: I recommend using rubber gloves when handling the beetroot or you'll end up having red hands for a couple of days!
+- Preparation: I recommend using rubber gloves when handling the beetroot.

 - This soup cooks in stages so you can prepare the ingredients according to when you need to add them (this will save you time).